tajmone/lemon-grove/lemon/lemon.md

 <!-- convert to note block: -->

 > *Updated as of 2016-02-16:* The text above was written in the 1990s.
-We are told that Bison has lately been enhanced to support the tokenizer-calls-parser paradigm used by Lemon, and to obviate the need for global variables.
+We are told that Bison has lately been enhanced to support the tokenizer-calls-parser paradigm used by Lemon, eliminating the need for global variables.

+### Building The "lemon" or "lemon.exe" Executable

+The "`lemon`" or "`lemon.exe`" program is built from a single file of C-code named "[`lemon.c`][lemon.c]".
+The Lemon source code is generic C89 code that uses no unusual or non-standard libraries.
+Any reasonable C compiler should suffice to compile the lemon program.
+A command-line like the following will usually work:

+    cc -o lemon lemon.c

+On Windows machines with Visual C++ installed, bring up a "VS20*NN* x64 Native Tools Command Prompt" window and enter:

+    cl lemon.c

+Compiling Lemon really is that simple.
+Additional compiler options such as "`-O2`" or "`-g`" or `"-Wall`" can be added if desired, but they are not necessary.

 ## Input File Syntax

 The main purpose of the grammar specification file for Lemon is to define the grammar for the parser.
 But the input file also specifies additional information Lemon requires to do its job.
 Most of the work in using Lemon is in writing an appropriate grammar file.

-The grammar file for Lemon is, for the most part, free format.
+The grammar file for Lemon is, for the most part, a free format.
 It does not have sections or divisions like yacc or bison.
 Any declaration can occur at any point in the file.
 Lemon ignores whitespace (except where it is needed to separate tokens), and it honors the same commenting conventions as C and C++.

 ### Terminals and Nonterminals